 With the Wolf Moon in January, we planned our resolutions and goals for the new year.
 Now, we start to focus on our course of action to see them come to fruition.

 Decorate your Snow Moon altar with items that remind you of spring.
-Think flowers, seeds, bulbs, eggs, talismans, etc. I also enjoy taking a walk outside and scavenging natural items for my altar.
-These find might include seed pods, stones, pinecones, bark, etc. Just make sure you scavenge responsibly so the wildlife has plenty of access to food.
+Flowers, seeds, bulbs, eggs, talismans, etc. I also enjoy taking a walk outside and scavenging natural items for my altar.
+These finds might include seed pods, stones, pinecones, bark, etc. Just make sure that you scavenge responsibly so the wildlife has plenty of access to food.

 Some of the best crystals to use for Imbolc and the Snow Moon include:

 - Amethyst – spiritual protection, insight, self-reflection, shadow work

 - Moss Agate – restoration, healing, rebirth, a connection with earth and plants

 - Onyx – strength, stabilization, grounding, alleviating fear (tourmaline and obsidian are also good alternatives)

 - Selenite – purification, cleansing, protection, a symbol of light, ties to the moon

 - Moonstone – new beginnings, fertility, intuition, lunar/feminine energy